You're Amazing

-"You're Amazing" is a song by English vocalist Robert Palmer, which was released in 1990 as the second single from his tenth studio album Don't Explain.
+"You're Amazing" is a song by English vocalist Robert Palmer, which was released in November 1990 as the second single from his tenth studio album Don't Explain.
 It was written by Steven Fellows, Alan Mansfield, Palmer, Guy Pratt and Steve Stevens, and produced by Palmer.

 In the US, "You're Amazing" peaked at No. 28 on the Billboard Hot 100, and No. 5 on Billboard Top Rock Tracks chart.
 A music video was filmed to promote the single.

 Critical reception

 Upon release, Billboard commented: "Palmer's reliably strong soul stylings added to headbanger guitar riffs and sweet background harmonies proves to be a quirky, but potent, combination."
 In a retrospective review of Don't Explain, Paul Sinclair of Super Deluxe Edition listed the song as one of the album's "charmless excursions into heavy-ish rock".